PyEnSight/ANSYS Omniverse Interface#

 a mode where it just executes ensight.utils.omniverse.update()

-PyEnSight/Omniverse kit from Within an Omniverse Application#
+PyEnSight/Omniverse kit from an Omniverse Kit Application#

-To install the service (and the pyensight module) into an Omniverse
+To install the service into an Omniverse application, one can install

-application, one can install is via the third party extensions dialog.
+it via the third party extensions dialog.
+Select the Extensions

-option from the Window
+from the Window

-third party extensions and filter by ANSYS
+menu.
+Select third party extensions and filter

 .
-Enabling the extension
+Enabling the extension will install the kit extension.

 The ansys.tools.omniverse.dsgui